wp-plugins/contact-form-maker/readme.txt

 3.1   Custom HTML:An HTML editor.
 You can insert your own HTML content to your WordPress Contact Form.

-3.2   Text Input: At first choose the contact Field Type according to your preference.
+3.2   Text Input: At first choose the Contact Form Field Type according to your preference.
 There are several options:
 	Simple Text: This field of contact form can be used for typing some text.
-It has several attributes:Contact form Field Id, Contact form Field Name, Field Label, Field Label Position, Field Size, Value If Empty, Class Name, Required, Allow only unique values, Additional Attributes
+It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size,Value If Empty, Class Name, Required, Allow only unique values, Additional Attributes
 	Password: This field of contact form can be used for adding a password field to your contact form.
-It has several attributes: Contact form Field Id, contact form Field Name, Field Label, Field Label Position, Field Size, Class Name, Required, Allow only unique values, Additional Attributes
+It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size, Class Name, Required, Allow only unique values, Additional Attributes
-	Text Area: This field of contac form can be used for typing some text.
-The difference between Text Area and Simple Text is that Simple Text has only one row while Text Area can have several rows.
-It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size, Value If Empty, Class Name, Required, Allow only unique values, Additional Attributes
+	Text Area: This field of contact form can be used for typing some text.
+The difference between Text Area and Simple Text in Contact Forms is that Simple Text has only one row while Text Area can have several rows.
+It has several attributes: Field Id, Field Name, Field Label,Field Label Position, Field Size, Value If Empty, Class Name, Required, Allow only unique values, Additional Attributes
 	Name: This field of contact form can be used for typing a name.
 It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Value If Empty, Field Size, Name Format, Class Name, Required, Allow only unique values, Additional Attributes
-	Address: This field of contac form can be used for adding an address.
+	Address: This field of contact form can be used for adding an address.
 It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Overall Size, Class Name, Required, Additional Attributes
-	Address (Mark on Map):This filed of contac form can be used for adding an address by directly marking it on the map.
-It has several attributes: Field Label, Field Label Position, Default Location, Map Size, Marker Info, Class Name, Additional Attributes
+	Address (Mark on Map): This filed of contact form can be used for adding an address by directly marking it on the map.
+It has several attributes: Field Label, ield Label Position, Default Location, Map Size, Marker Info, Class Name, Additional Attributes
-	E-mail:This field of contac form can be used for typing the submitter’s e-mail.
-The submitted e-mail validation is checked.
-It has several attributes: Contact form Field Id,Contact form Field Name, Field Label, Field Label Position, Field Size, Value If Empty, Class Name, Send mail to submitter, Required, Allow only unique values, Additional Attributes.
+	E-mail:This field of contact form can be used for typing the submitter’s e-mail.
+The submitted e-mail validation of the Contact form is checked.
+It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size, Value If Empty, Class Name, Send mail to submitter, Required, Allow only unique values, Additional Attributes.
 	Number: This field of contact form can be used to provide numbers for different purposes (e.g. serial number).
-It has several attributes:Contact form Field Id,contact form Field Name, Field Label, Field Label Position, Field Size, Value If Empty, Class Name, Required, Allow only unique values, Additional Attributes
+It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size, Value If Empty, Class Name, Required, Allow only unique values, Additional Attributes
 	Phone: This field of contact form can be used to provide a phone number.
 It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Value If Empty, Field Size, Class Name, Required, Allow only unique values, Additional Attributes
 	Hidden Field: This field of contact form can be used to store additional information that does not need to be displayed.
 It has several attributes : Field ld, Field Name, Field Value, Additional Attributes.

 3.3    Time and Date: Choose the Field Type of contact form according to your preference.
 There are several options:
 	Date (single field with a picker): This field of contact form can be used for typing a date or choosing by the picker.
-It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Date format, Date Picker Label, Class Name, Required, Additional Attributes.
+It has several attributes: Field Id, Field Name, Field Label, ield Label Position, Date format, Date Picker Label, Class Name, Required, Additional Attributes.
 	Date (3 separate fields): This field of contact form  can be used for typing a date in 3 field format(day, month, year).
 Each of the 3 fields can be set as text input or select list.
-Each of the 3 fields has the attributes Field Size and Field Label.
-For year field the select list interval can be defined.
-These 3 fields can be separated in the format set by the fields separator attribute.
-The field has several attributes: Field Id, Field Name, Field Label, Field Label Position, Class Name, Required, Additional Attributes.
+Each of the 3 fields has the attributes Contact form Field Size and Contact form Field Label.
+For year Contact form field the select list interval can be defined.
+These 3 Contact form fields can be separated in the format set by the fields separator attribute.
+The Contact form field has several attributes: Field Id, Field Name, Field Label, Field Label Position, Class Name, Required, Additional Attributes.
 	Time: This field of contact form  can be used for typing a time.
 Time can be shown in 24 hour or 12 hour formats by setting the time format attribute.
 The seconds preview can be enabled/disabled by setting the Display Seconds attribute.
-The field has several standard attributes: Field Id, Field Name, Field Label, Field Label Position, Class Name, Required, Additional Attributes.
+The field has several standard attributes: Contact form Field Id, Contact form Field Name, Contact form Field Label, Contact form Field Label Position, Class Name, Required, Additional Attributes.
 3.4    Select: Choose the Field Type of contact form according to your preference.
 There are several options:
 	Custom select: This field of contact form  can be used for selecting the values from a list.
 The list can be defined by Options attribute.
 You can easily add and remove list items.
 The checked items are considered as empty values.
-The field has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size, Class Name, Required, Additional Attributes.
+The field has several attributes: Contact form Field Id, Contact form Field Name, Contact form Field Label, Contact form Field Label Position, Contact form Field Size, Class Name, Required, Additional Attributes.
 	Country list: This field of contact form  can be used for selecting a country from a list.
 It has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size, Class Name, Required, Additional Attributes.
 3.5    Checkbox: This field of contact form can be used for selecting the values from a list of checkboxes.
 The list can be defined by Options attribute.
 You can easily add and remove list items.
-The list can be displayed in horizontal/vertical positions by setting the Relative Position attribute.The field has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size, Class Name, Required, Randomize in frontend, Allow other, Additional Attributes.
+The list can be displayed in horizontal/vertical positions by setting the Relative Position attribute.The field has several attributes: Contact form Field Id, Contact form Field Name, Contact form Field Label, Contact form Field Label Position, Contact form Field Size, Class Name, Required, Randomize in frontend, Allow other, Additional Attributes.

-3.6    Radio:This field of contact form can be used for selecting the values from a list of radio buttons.
+3.6    Radio: This field of contact form can be used for selecting the values from a list of radio buttons.
 The list can be defined by Options attribute.
 You can easily add and remove list items.
-The list can be displayed in horizontal/vertical positions by setting the Relative Position attribute.The field has several attributes: Field Id, Field Name, Field Label, Field Label Position, Field Size, Class Name, Required, Randomize in frontend, Allow other, Additional Attributes.
+The list can be displayed in horizontal/vertical positions by setting the Relative Position attribute.The field has several attributes: Contact form Field Id, Contact form Field Name, Contact form Field Label, Contact form Field Label Position, Contact form Field Size, Class Name, Required, Randomize in frontend, Allow other, Additional Attributes.

 3.7    File Upload: This field of contact form  can be used for uploading a file.
 The size of the uploaded file can be limited by setting the value of Maximum Size attribute in KB.
 The upload folder can be mentioned by setting the Destination attribute.
 Only files with extensions listed in Allowed file extensions attribute can be uploaded.
-The field has several attributes: Field Id, Field Name, Field Label, Field Label Position, Class Name, Required, Additional Attributes.
+The field has several attributes: Contact form Field Id, Contact form Field Name, Contact form Field Label, Contact form Field Label Position, Class Name, Required, Additional Attributes.

 3.8    Captcha:This field  of contact form can be used for the ensuring that the submission is generated by a person.
 Choose the Field Type according to your preference.
 There are several options:
-	Simple Captcha This is a easy to configure Simple Captcha.
+	Simple Captcha: This is an easy way to configure Simple Captcha for Contact form.
 The number of randomly generated symbols can be set by the value of Captcha size attribute.
-The field has several attributes: Field Id, Field Name, Field Label, Field Label Position, Class Name, Additional Attributes.
+The field has several attributes: Contact form Field Id, Contact form Field Name, Contact form Field Label, Contact form Field Label Position, Class Name, Additional Attributes.
 	Recaptcha This is an alternative option for Captcha that uses Public and Private Keys.
-You will need to create reCaptcha keys with the help of a dedicated tool.The tool can be found on https://www.google.com/recaptcha/admin/create.
+You will need to create reCaptcha keys for your Contact form with the help of a dedicated tool.The tool can be found on https://www.google.com/recaptcha/admin/create.

 3.9    Page Break: This can be used to break the contact form into distinct pages.
 Use Page Title to provide a title for the given page.
 Furthermore, the following parameters of the "Next" and "Previous" navigation buttons can be customized:
 	Type, Name, Class Name, Check the required fields , Additional Attributes.

 3.10    Section Break: This Contact form option allows adding a section break to the contact form page.

 3.11    Map: This field of the contact form can be used for pointing out some position on the map.
 The position of the marker is fixed at the front end.
 Multiple locations can be selected by clicking the + button.
-The field has several attributes:
+The Contact form field has several attributes:
 	Location, Map Size, Marker Info, Class Name, Additional Attributes.

 3.12    Button: Choose the Field of the contact form Type according to your preference.
 There are several options:
-	Submit and Reset: This field can be used for inserting a submit/reset button into the contact  form.
+	Submit and Reset: This field can be used for inserting a submit/reset buttons.
 You can display reset button by checking the box called Display reset button.
 Type the name of the submit and reset buttons in Submit button label and Reset button label.
 The field also has several attributes: Class Name and Additional Attributes.
-	Custom: This field of contact form can be used for inserting custom buttons into the contact form.
+	Custom: This field of contact form can be used for inserting custom buttons.
 Type the name of each button in button name field.
 You can define click functions for each button.
 The  field of the contact form also has several attributes: Class Name and Additional Attributes.

 ==Contact Form Maker Step by step guide Step 4 ==